minrag/minRAG/README.md

 <a href="./README.md">English</a> | <a href="./README.zh-CN.md">简体中文</a>
 ## Introduction
-Minrag is a RAG system that starts from scratch, aiming for ultimate simplicity and power, with no more than 10,000 lines of code, no installation required, and double-click to launch.
+MinRAG is a RAG system that starts from scratch, aiming for ultimate simplicity and power, with no more than 10,000 lines of code, no installation required, and double-click to launch.

 It uses FTS5 to implement BM25 full-text search and Vec for vector search.
 It has implemented components such as MarkdownConverter,DocumentSplitter,OpenAIDocumentEmbedder,SQLiteVecDocumentStore,OpenAITextEmbedder,VecEmbeddingRetriever,FtsKeywordRetriever,DocumentChunksReranker,PromptBuilder,OpenAIChatMemory,OpenAIChatGenerator and Pipeline, supporting pipeline settings and extensions.